Monica-Vu/cs_knowledge/Techniques/Depth First Search/theory.md

 # Depth First Search (DFS)
-A recursive algorithm to search all vertices of a graph.
+A recursive algorithm to search all vertices of a graph by going far as possible and then backtracking when you encounter all nodes that are visited.

 # Algorithm
 1. Put any of the vertices on top of a stack.